 Learn about the lab: research focus, lab members, publications.

-Dr. Brown received a Ph.D. in genetics from the George Washington University in Washington, D.C., in 2003.
+Dr. Brown received a Ph.D. in Genetics from the George Washington University in Washington, D.C., in 2003.
 He conducted his postdoctoral training in the Laboratory of Dr. Jeffrey Trent at the Translational Genomic Research Institute (TGen) in Phoenix, Arizona.
 He subsequently went on to direct his own research program at TGen as an investigator from 2005 to 2010, and served as an adjunct professor in basic medical sciences at the Mayo Clinic Cancer Center, the University of Arizona College of Medicine, and Arizona State University from 2008 to 2010.
 His work at TGen involved the application of whole-genome familial linkage, candidate gene, and genome-wide association study (GWAS) approaches to identify genetic variants associated with melanoma susceptibility.
 In 2010, Dr. Brown joined the Laboratory of Translational Genomics (LTG) in the Division of Cancer Epidemiology and Genetics (DCEG) as a tenure-track investigator.
-He was awarded NIH scientific tenure in 2018.
-His research largely focuses on the genetic underpinnings of melanoma susceptibility.
+He was awarded NIH scientific tenure and promoted to senior investigator in 2018.
+His research focuses on the genetic underpinnings of melanoma susceptibility.

 Discovery of Germline Cancer Susceptibility Genes